“Three rustic, delightful and comfortable thatch-roofed villas for 2-6, overlooking a shimmering lagoon and the Pacific”

 The villas are 1.5km from the historic town of Todos Santos, on the Pacific coast of the Baja California peninsula, and about 100km north of Los Cabos.

 La Paz (80km away) is the nearest airport and is served by flights from Mexico City and some US airports.
 Los Cabos International (120km away) has more services, with links to many Mexican and North American cities.
-Click on the links below for a list of airlines serving both these airports.

 - La Paz General Manuel Márquez De León International 80.0 km LAP